katelynautumn28/findingmestizaje/_exhibits/a.md

 ---
 layout: exhibit
 title: 'Introduction'
-author: Finding Mestizaje in the Archive: A Qualitative Analysis of Archival Description of Race and Caste
+author: 'Finding Mestizaje in the Archive: A Qualitative Analysis of Archival Description of Race and Caste'
 publish_date: 2025-05-09
 permalink: /analysis/intro/
 ---